bingeli1212/nitrile-preview/doc/DOC-diagram.md

   operation has ended.

 + [save:a]
-+ [save:b]

-  This is to save the current 'lastpt' to a buffer named 'a' or 'b', and can later be retrieved by 'load'.
+  This is to save the current 'lastpt' as a separate path named 'a' or 'b', and can later be retrieved by 'load'.

 + [load:a]
-+ [load:b]

-  This is to locate a buffer named 'a' or 'b', and then update the current 'lastpt' to be the same value stored with this buffer if found.
+  This is to locate a path named 'a' and then update the 'lastpt' with the first point found in this path.
 Note that this operation itself does not export any path points.
 To generate a path point a relative operation such as a 'm', 'h', 'v', or 'l' will need to be issued, whose exported path position is now based off the value of the new